Graduation might seem far off, but it’s time to start thinking about applying for jobs.

 According to CareerBuilder, 70% of employers check out social media accounts before making hiring decisions.
-Kaplan Test Prep claims that 35% of school admissions officers looked at applicants’ social media accounts to learn more about them.
+And 54% of hiring managers found content on social media that caused them not to hire a candidate.

 We tend to view our social media accounts are personal, so it feels a little intrusive when we find out strangers are creeping on our pages.
 So what should you do?

 - Check your privacy settings.
-Look to see what others can see.
-Don’t rely on
+See what others can see.
+Adjust your privacy settings or remove any questionable content

 - Post a nice user pic of yourself.

-- Avoid posting publicly anything embarrassing or negative.
+- Don’t publicly posting anything embarrassing or negative.

-- Avoid drama.
-Avoid posting publicly about family or relationship drama.
+- Avoid posting publicly about family or relationship drama.

 - Don’t complain about your current job.
 This is how people get fired.